My Artwork

 Oil Paintings

-I started painting in oils in December 2017 and all of the following were completed over the next 12 months.
-Initially, I painted a series entitled ‘Working Class Heroes’ – images of the men I grew up watching in the back streets of Birmingham (UK) in the 1950s.
+I started painting in oils in December 2017 and many of the following were completed over the next 12 months.
+Initially, I painted a series entitled ‘Working Class Heroes’ – images of the men I saw when growing up in the back streets of Birmingham (UK) in the 1950s.
 These were hard-working men who laboured in Brum’s many factories, often doing mind-numbingly boring and repetitive jobs.
 Many wore flat caps and they liked a pint.
-I’ve tried to capture them in the pub after work.
+I’ve tried to capture them relaxing in the pub after a hard day’s work.

 Paintings by Phil Mansell